LazyCyborg/tmseegpy/README.md

 ## Processing Pipeline

-The pipeline processes TMS-EEG data through the fo stages:
+The pipeline processes TMS-EEG data through these stages which are roughly modelled from the reccomendations in:

+Brancaccio, A., Tabarelli, D., Zazio, A., Bertazzoli, G., Metsomaa, J., Ziemann, U., Bortoletto, M., & Belardinelli, P. (2024).
+Towards the definition of a standard in TMS-EEG data preprocessing.
+NeuroImage, 301. https://doi.org/10.1016/j.neuroimage.2024.120874

+And the custom functions (TMS-artifact removal and classification of ICA components) are modelled after the TESA toolbox:

+Rogasch NC, Sullivan C, Thomson RH, Rose NS, Bailey NW, Fitzgerald PB, Farzan F, Hernandez-Pavon JC.
+Analysing concurrent transcranial magnetic stimulation and electroencephalographic data: a review and introduction to the open-source TESA software.
+NeuroImage.
+2017; 147:934-951.

+Mutanen TP, Biabani M, Sarvas J, Ilmoniemi RJ, Rogasch NC.
+Source-based artifact-rejection techniques available in TESA, an open-source TMS-EEG toolbox.
+Brain Stimulation.
+2020; In press.

 ### 1. Data Loading

-- Function: Loads raw EEG data using MNE.
+- Function: Loads raw EEG data and converts it to a mne.raw object.
-- Description: Reads the EEG recordings from the specified data directory and prepares them for preprocessing.
+- Description: Utlises the modifed version of the neurone_loader and is currently only tested on .ses files.

 ### 2. TMS Artifact Removal